Heart Health & Preventive Cardiology

 For minor blockages or blockages in small arteries, medications such as blood thinners and cholesterol-lowering drugs may be sufficient.

-Percutaneous coronary intervention (PCI): For severe blockages that are suitable, PCI may be recommended.
+Percutaneous coronary intervention (PCI): For severe blockages that are suitable, doctors may recommend PCI.
 This involves passing a thin guidewire through the blockage, delivering a balloon along the guidewire, inflating the balloon to open the blockage (angioplasty), and often subsequently placing a stent to keep it open.
 PCI usually takes 30-120 minutes, depending on complexity.

 Coronary artery bypass grafting (CABG): Recommended for complex or multiple blockages (especially in diabetics).
-CABG is a surgical operation in which a healthy blood vessel (usually from the chest, leg or arm) is grafted to a coronary artery beyond the segment of severe blockage to restore blood flow to ischaemic heart muscles, thereby bypassing the blockage.
+CABG is a surgical operation.
+Surgeons graft a healthy blood vessel (usually from the chest, leg, or arm) to a coronary artery beyond the blocked segment to restore blood flow to the heart muscle.

 In some cases, or when intermediate blockages are detected, further evaluation with coronary physiology tests (e.g. pressure wire assessment) or intra-coronary imaging may help to determine the best course of action.